D-Roberts/icd-gen/README.md

                 - WIP [not there yet]
                 - need to simplify the problem the model is working on; current is too hard to start with I think.
+                - issue with the right supervision and context treatment; architecture works fine on simple denoise with MSE.